 For a complete walkthrough that applies anywhere in Texas, see our full accident response guide.

-The first 15 minutes after a Dallas crash decide a lot of what comes next.
-Evidence on high-traffic corridors like I-35E, US-75, I-30, LBJ, and the Dallas North Tollway disappears fast: skid marks fade, debris gets cleared, witnesses drive off, and traffic cameras overwrite footage on short cycles.
+The steps you take in the first 15 minutes protect your health, preserve your evidence, and prevent the mistakes insurers use to lower your payout.
+On high-traffic corridors like I-35E, US-75, I-30, LBJ, and the Dallas North Tollway, skid marks fade, debris gets cleared, witnesses drive off, and traffic cameras overwrite footage fast.

 The corridors above are also where insurance adjusters fight hardest.
 Documenting the scene early closes the door on a lot of those arguments.